 One of the most important pieces of equipment you can purchase for your aquarium is the heater.
-However, the aquarium heater size will vary depending on several factors.
+You obviously want to buy the best submersible heater you can, but that’s not the only factor to consider.
+Sizing your heater’s wattage is also important.
+Aquarium heater size will vary depending on several factors.
 You can’t just spring for the biggest heater on the market because not only will it not be appropriate for your tank but you are potentially wasting your money on something that is that overkill, literally.

 The general rule that aquarists follow is that you want to have a wattage range between 2.5 and 5 watts per gallon.
 The watts per gallon is just a general guideline as it can tend to be on the conservative side so you might need more wattage depending on the needs of your fish tank volume and environment.